Pet Neutering from our Honolulu Veterinarian

 Training a dog to obey commands is much easier if you have him neutered by your Honolulu veterinarian.
 Neutering not only improves the dog's ability to concentrate and remember commands but also makes him less resistant to training techniques.
 Without being distracted by pheromones or the smell of another dog's testosterone, your dog remains more focused so that teaching commands takes less time and effort.

 Neutered cats and dogs also enjoy better health with reduced levels of testosterone in their bodies.
 When you decide to neuter or dog or cat, you are decreasing his risk of suffering testicular tumors, hernias, kidney disease, perianal tumors and prostate problems as he ages.

 Also be aware that the notion neutering makes your pet gain weight is a myth.
 Weight gain in pets is caused by the same reasons people gain weight--eating too much, eating high-calorie foods and not exercising enough.

 Your Honolulu veterinarian will make a small incision to remove a dog's testicles in his scrotum.
 This incision is closed using dissolvable stitches.
 Removal of a male cat's testicles is performed the same way, except the incision is not sealed because it is so small and will close naturally.
 Recovery following neutering surgery is almost always uncomplicated and quick.
 However, your vet will want to keep your pet overnight for observation.

 Schedule an Appointment with our Honolulu Veterinarian Today

-If your male cat or dog is at least eight weeks old, call The Honolulu Pet Clinic today to schedule a neuter appointment: (808) 593-9336.
+If your male cat or dog is at least six to eight months old, call The Honolulu Pet Clinic today to schedule a neuter appointment: (808) 593-9336.